-- 4.6 (1) For each system operated by or on behalf of a recognized clearing agency that supports the clearing agency's clearing, settlement and depository functions, the clearing agency must - (a) develop and maintain - (i) an adequate system of internal controls over that system, and - (ii) adequate information technology general controls, including, without limitation, controls relating to information systems operations, information security, cyber resilience, change management, problem management, network support and system software support, - (b) in accordance with prudent business practice, on a reasonably frequent basis and, in any event, at least annually - (i) make reasonable current and future capacity estimates, and - (ii) conduct capacity stress tests to determine the processing capability of that system to process transactions perform in an accurate, timely and efficient manner, and - (c) promptly notify the regulator or, in Québec, the securities regulatory authority of any material systems failure, malfunction, delay or security breachincident that is material, and provide timely updates on the following: - (i) the status of the failure, malfunction, delay or security breach incident; - (ii) the resumption of service; and - the results of the clearing agency's internal review of the failure, malfunction, delay or security breachingident: - (d) keep a record of any systems failure, malfunction, delay or security incident and, if applicable, document the reasons why the clearing agency considered that the system failure, malfunction, delay or security incident was not material. - (2) A recognized clearing agency must provide the regulator or, in Québec, the securities regulatory authority, with a report, by the 30th day after the end of the calendar quarter, containing a log and summary description of each systems failure, malfunction, delay or security incident to which paragraph (1)(d) applies.
+- 4.6-4.6\For each system operated by or on behalf of a recognized clearing agency that supports the clearing agency's clearing, settlement and depository functions, the clearing agency must - (a) (a) develop and maintain - (i) an (i) adequate system of internal controls over that system, and - (ii) adequate cyber resilience and information technology general controls, including, without limitation, controls relating to information systems operations, information security, change management, problem management, network support and system software support, - (b) in accordance with prudent business practice, on a reasonably frequent basis and, in any event, at least annually - (i) make reasonable current and future capacity estimates, and - (ii) conduct capacity stress tests to determine the ability processing capability of that system to process transactions perform in an accurate, timely and efficient manner, and

-Auxiliary systems
+- (c) promptly notify the regulator or, in Québec, the securities regulatory authority of any systems failure, malfunction, delay or security incident that is material, and provide timely updates to the regulator or, in Québec, the securities regulatory authority -regarding the following: - (i) any change in the status of the failure, malfunction, delay or security incident; - (ii) the resumption of service, if applicable; - (iii) the results of any internal review, by the clearing agency, of the failure, malfunction, delay or security incident: and - (d) keep a record of any systems failure, malfunction, delay or security incident and whether or not it is material.

-4.6.1 (1) In this section "auxiliary system" of a recognized clearing agency means a system that shares network resources with one or more of the systems operated by or on behalf of the recognized clearing agency that supports the recognized clearing agency's clearing, settlement and depository functions and that, if breached, would pose a security threat to one or more of the previously mentioned systems.

-(2) For each auxiliary system, a recognised clearing agency must

-- (a) develop and maintain adequate information security controls that relate to the security threats posed to any system that supports the clearing, settlement and depository functions. - (b) promptly notify the regulator or, in Québec, the securities regulatory authority of any security incident that is material and provide timely updates on

-- (i) the status of the incident, - (ii) the resumption of service, where applicable, and - (iii) the results of the clearing agency's internal review of the security incident, and - (c) keep a record of any security incident and, if applicable, document the reasons why the clearing agency considered that such a security incident was not material. - (3) A recognized clearing agency must provide the regulator or, in Québec, the securities regulatory authority, with a report, by the 30th day after the end of the calendar quarter, containing a log and summary description of each security incident to which paragraph (2)(c) applies.
+- 4.6.1 (1) In this section "auxiliary system" means a system, other than a system referred to in section 4.6, operated by or on behalf of a recognized clearing agency that, if breached, poses a security threat to another system operated by or on behalf of the recognized clearing agency that supports the recognized clearing agency's clearing, settlement or depository functions. - (2) For each auxiliary system, a recognized clearing agency must - (a) develop and maintain adequate information security controls that address the security threats posed by the auxiliary system to the system that supports the clearing, settlement or depository functions. - (b) (c) promptly notify the regulator or, in Québec, the securities regulatory authority of any material systems failure, malfunction, delay or security breach, incident that is material and provide timely updates to the regulator or, in Québec, the securities regulatory authority on - any change in the status of the failure, malfunction, delay or security breach, incident, - (ii) the resumption of service, if applicable, and - (iii) \\\\the results of any internal review, by the clearing agency's internal review, of the failure, malfunction, delay or security breach, incident, and - (c) keep a record of any security incident and whether or not it is material.